mtl-lan/IoTDataflow_v.1.2.0/readme.md

 It also contains a docker-compose file that will start up 5 services that will demonstrate the use case of using Kafka-Connect source connectors to pull files from an FTP server, post it to a Kafka topic which will be read by a consumer application.
 For this demo, we will be using Confluent Kafka.
 In addition, a mysql container with UI is also included in the docker-compose file which can be further used by another local app to read data from kafka and push data into mysql database.

-1. Zookeeper
+1. Zookeeper: keeps track of status of the kafka cluster nodes and kafka topics, partitions, etc.
-2. Kafka
+2. Kafka : Distributed data store optimized for ingesting and processing streaming data in real-time.
+Message is store in terms of "topic".
-3. Kafka-Connect
+3. Kafka-Connect : A Kafka Connect plugin for SFTP servers.
+You can [download](https://www.confluent.io/hub/confluentinc/kafka-connect-sftp) here.
-4. FTP Server
+4. FTP Server : It is an important component in FTP architecture and helps in exchanging of files over internet.
-5. Consumer Application
+5. Consumer Application : It will consume the data from kafka by specific "topic".
-6  Mysql
+6. Mysql(Additional) :  an open-source relational database management system (RDBMS).
+For An extra local app to consume data and write the data into mysql.

 ## Data ingestion Flow Chart